dg227/NLSA/README.md

 # NLSA

-This project provides a Matlab implementation of nonlinear Laplacian spectral analysis (NLSA) and related kernel algorithms for feature extraction and prediction of observables of dynamical systems.
+This project provides a MATLAB implementation of nonlinear Laplacian spectral analysis (NLSA) and related kernel algorithms for feature extraction and prediction of observables of dynamical systems.

 ## Usage